JI4JUN/Leetcode-Every-Day/Solution/design/[146]LruCache/146 LRU Cache.md

 **`remove(node)` :**

-- If `this.firstNode` is `null` , indicates the linked list has no elements available for deletion, just return.
+- If the `this.size` is equal to `0` , means that the linked list has no elements available for deletion, just return.
-- Update `this.size` to `this.size - 1` .
+- Decrease the `this.size` by `1` .
+- If the `this.size` is equal to `0` now, means that the current linked list only includes one node, just remove this node.
 - If `this.firstNode` points to `node` , means that `node` is the fist node of the linked list.
     - Point `this.firstNode` to `node.next` for updating the pointer `firstNode` .
-    - If `node.next` exists,
     - Remove `node` from the list.
     - Stop the execution of the function `remove` .
 - If `this.lastNode` points to `node` , means that `node` is the last node of the linked list.
     - Point itself to `node.prev` for updating the pointer `lastNode` .